Projet-S4-MDM/Aetos/doc/usage.md

 ```
 This will launch all necessary nodes to controle Aetos as well as the GUI.
 Once the GUI is launched it serves as a visualiser for the camera feed as well as a control for the input command arbitration.
 Note that no motor commands will be sent without the computer being connected through a serial port to the ESP32.

+> **Note:** The project's  `.bashrc` is equiped with a command which allows you to always build the ros2 workspace in the right folder using the command: "b" from a terminal

 ## Simulation

 Aetos is also equiped with a simulation for development purposes.
 If you want to to launch the code in simulation mode, run the following in a VsCode temrinal: